 Visitor dipping Maker’s Mark bottle.

-a collector of 18th-century pewter and French Cognac bottles, created the distinctive four-sided, long-necked bottle out of papier-mâché.
-She also suggested the idea of the name for the bourbon, explaining to Bill Sr. how pewter makers always placed their 'mark' on their creations.
-As a student of calligraphy, she added more to the original design by creating the hand-torn, hand-lettered typeface label, which is still printed on the distillery's letterpress.
+In 1953, Bill Sr. bought a small distillery in Happy Hollow, Kentucky, and began producing his new bourbon.
+His wife, a collector of 18th-century pewter and French Cognac bottles, created the distinctive four-sided, long-necked bottle out of papier-mâché.
+She also suggested the idea of the name for the bourbon, explaining to Bill Sr. how pewter makers always placed their ‘mark’ on their creations.
+As a student of calligraphy, she added more to the original design by creating the hand-torn, hand-lettered typeface label, which is still printed on the distillery’s letterpress.
 And to top it all off—literally—she suggested dipping the tops of the bottles in red wax.
-This top has become a hugely successful symbol for Maker's Mark bourbon.
+This top has become a hugely successful symbol for Maker’s Mark bourbon.
 Each bottle is still individually hand-dipped and no two bottles have the same tendrils of dripping wax.
-Maker's Mark bourbon was sold for the first time in 1958.
+Maker’s Mark bourbon was sold for the first time in 1958.

 Bill Samuels, Jr. entered the family business in 1982 as the seventh generation Samuels.
 This was after stints as a rocket scientist (he helped design the fuel injector nozzle for the Polaris IIA) and as a lawyer.
 Maker’s Mark claims to be the oldest distillery continuously operating in its own site.
 That site, Starr Hill Farm, was built in 1889 and has been restored.
 It was declared a National Historic Landmark in 1980.